VirgileDjimgou/VisionBridge-CV/README.md

 ### 2. Face detection (Haar cascade)

 Classical Haar cascade (`haarcascade_frontalface_default.xml`) loaded at startup.
 Detects up to 32 faces per frame.
-In the sorting logic, any detected face triggers an immediate **safety halt** — simulating a real industrial scenario where a person in the machine zone requires an emergency stop.
+In the sorting logic, any detected face triggers an immediate **safety halt**, simulating a real industrial scenario where a person in the machine zone requires an emergency stop.

 ### 3. Edge detection (Canny)